otrv4/otrv4/architecture-decisions/007-query-messages.md

 `MSGSTATE_ENCRYPTED` from a dishonest participant.

-If the receiver starts a new DAKE, messages from the previous conversation that start a new ratchet will fail to be received (the receiver will need the DH private key from before the new DAKE).
+If the receiver starts a new DAKE, messages from the previous conversation that start a new ratchet will fail to be verified and decrypted (the receiver will need the DH private key from before the new DAKE).